 Category C: Generally require a minimum of 30 days but can take up to 60 days to complete.

-The above numbers are based on the assumption that all information submitted complete and correct.
+The above numbers are based on the assumption that all information submitted is complete and correct.
 If the losing carrier rejects the port due to an error or mismatch this will cause delays and additional costs.
-All details on the porting request must be complete and correct before submitting.
 Please be aware for 'complex services' you need to include ALL the associated numbers in your port request.
 For example, all the numbers in a line hunt must be ported together.
 In the same way, all the numbers in a 100 numbers' range or all the numbers in a Telstra DoT or Commander Phone 'site' need to be submitted and ported together.
 Failure to include all numbers will delay the porting process.

 2. Customer's Trunk/Authentication ID as per Breeze Portal